Best Instant Tents: 7 Top Models

 If planning to camp in the rain get an instant tent with minimum 1,200 mm HH.
 (Photo by mac morrison / CC BY 2.0)

-Best Instant Tents: The Verdict
+The Best Easy Setup Tents: The Verdict

 If you’re on a tighter budget, we recommend the Ozark Trail 6-Person.
 This is the heaviest option on our list but all that added weight translates into superior sturdiness and durability.
 It’s also very easy to pitch and includes a few great “bonus” features that are well worth having.